pazi88/Speeduino-M5x-PCBs/m52tu, m54 PnP/README.md

 Recommended way is to use Speedyloader to upload the Firmware to CORE4: https://wiki.speeduino.com/en/Installing_Firmware

 Rev1.2 onwards allows 6-cyl sequential injection and in order to run 6 cyl sequential 202005 or later speeduino FW is needed with few customizations.
-To upload, use XLoader, instead of Speedyloader: https://www.hobbytronics.co.uk/arduino-xloader Custom FW hex can be found from here: https://github.com/pazi88/Speeduino-M5x-PCBs/tree/master/6-cyl%20firmware%20files
+To upload use XLoader instead of Speedyloader: https://www.hobbytronics.co.uk/arduino-xloader Custom FW hex can be found from here: https://github.com/pazi88/Speeduino-M5x-PCBs/tree/master/6-cyl%20firmware%20files
 Remember to select ATMEGA2560 as device.
 Also manual compiling and upload is option.
 To do that, check: https://github.com/pazi88/Speeduino-M5x-PCBs/tree/master/m52tu%2C%20m54%20PnP#compiling-speeduino-code-by-yourself

 It's also recommended to change number of fuel outputs to 6 instead of 4 in speeduino.ini -file for Core4.
 But this isn't mandatory.
 It just gets rid of the possible